royalapplications/docs/src/r2023/royalserver/general/_mfa/totp.md

 #### Configuring the TOTP Provider

 In the Royal Server Configuration Tool ensure that the "Generic TOTP Authenticator (Google, Microsoft, etc)" provider is enabled.

+#### Configuring Self-Service

+Optionally, users can be allowed to configure TOTP authentication via self-service pages which might be useful in scenarios where users are added programmatically e.g. via a Powershell script.

+This feature can be (de-/)activated on the Create/Edit dialog for TOTP MFA Users.

+- _Allowed_: Indicates whether a user is allowed to access and verify the QR code under https://[IPAddress]:[Port]/mfa/totp.
+- _Verified_: Indicates whether the self service user is already verified.
+Once verified, the user will not be allowed to use the self service page again.